cedaro/better-internal-link-search/README.md

 ## Search Modifiers ##

-Search modifiers are the most powerful feature of Better Internal Link Search, but can also be a little more complex to use, but they can save a lot of time when repeatedly linking to external websites.
+Search modifiers are the most powerful feature of Better Internal Link Search.
+Although they can be a bit more complex to use, they have the potential to save a lot of time when repeatedly linking to external websites.
 For example, searching for the term 'interrobang' on Wikipedia would look like this:

 `-wikipedia interrobang`